Unlock the Hidden Gems and Thrills of Sleeping Bear Dunes National Lakeshore

 6748 S Dune Hwy, Glen Arbor, MI 49636

 This is a Must do!
-A trip to the Sleeping Bear Dunes with kids is not complete without a stop at the Dune Climb.
+A trip to the Sleeping Bear Dunes Michigan is not complete without a stop at the Dune Climb.

 It’s a giant sandbox that you can climb up and run down and dig, dig, dig.

-There are miles and miles of trails at the Sleeping Bear Dunes that you can explore with your family.
+There are miles and miles of trails at the Sleeping Bear Dunes that you can explore on walks with your family.

-Our family loves mixing hiking, biking, and kayaking into a visit at the Dunes, and we have favorite places for each activity.
+We love mixing hiking, biking, and kayaking into a visit to the Dunes, and we have favorite places for each activity.
 Here are some of our favorite hikes with payoffs in the park: